OsamuTakahashi/bolt/Readme.md

 ## Limitations

-* Multi primary key is currently not supported on UPDATE
+* Alias is not currently supported in INSERT/UPDATE query
-* Only simple 'where clause' is able to be used on INSERT/UPDATE
-* Complex query is not supported on INSERT/UPDATE
+* Array expression is currently not supported in INSERT/UPDATE query
+* Only few functions are usable in INSERT/UPDATE query

+There is no such a limitation in SELECT and subquery.

+## Licence

+MIT